A world class comprehensive, pediatric ophthalmology and adult strabismus fellowship in a dynamic city.

 The goal of our program is simple – to enhance the education of our fellows and prepare them for the array of cases they will encounter during their careers as pediatric ophthalmologists.
 That means our fellows don’t just learn how to treat strabismus.
 They also receive experience in congenital cataracts, juvenile cataracts, congenital glaucoma, juvenile glaucoma, pediatric retinal diseases, uveitis, genetic and syndromic ophthalmology cases, retinoblastoma, oculoplastics, trauma, amblyopia and adult strabismus.
 This list, as you can see, is comprehensive – and so is our fellowship.

 I’m proud that the fellows we’ve trained have felt fully prepared to choose whatever direction of interest in pediatric ophthalmology that most interested them.
-I invite you to discover more about a program that can expand your options – and horizons.
-If you have any questions about our program, please email us at info@cecmich.com.
+I invite you to discover more about a program below and on YouTube.

 Leemor B. Rotberg, MD